-The innocence of our childhood is something that we sadly never retain as we grow older.
-We often look back to our childhood years and yearn for that time again.
-I think we have this yearning because our early years were simpler, and we were not aware of the horror and pain of the adult world.
+The innocence of our childhood is something that we sadly fail to retain as we grow older.
+We often look back to our childhood years and yearn for that time of innocence and simplicity again.
+I think we have this yearning because our early years were (in most cases) far simpler, and we did not understand the horror and pain of the adult world.

-Rene Clement’s haunting, beautiful, and deeply moving coming of age story, captures this childhood innocence perfectly.
+Rene Clement’s haunting, beautiful, and deeply moving coming of age story captures this period of childhood innocence perfectly.
 His film also captures this idyllic time being shattered.
 He does a good job of depicting a moment (that must come to us all)in which the children lose their childhood innocence and finally see and enter the adult world.
-The film reminds me quite a bit of Whistle Down The Wind, and if you enjoyed that film then I think you’ll enjoy this one too.
+The film reminds me quite a bit of Whistle Down The Wind, and I think that if you enjoyed that film, then you’ll enjoy this one too.

 Paulette and Michel develop a strong bond and become inseparable.
 Paulette is obsessed with death and she and Michel try and leave the reality of their world behind.
 They retreat deeper and deeper into their own little world, and they build a graveyard in which to bury the bodies of dead animals (including Paulette’s beloved dog)that they come across.

 I like how the children see all life, not only human, but animal too as being sacred and meaningful.
-They feel that animals should have graves and be remembered too.
+The pair feel that animals should have graves and be remembered when they die just like humans.
 I also like how kind and compassionate the children are shown to be, whereas the adults are mostly depicted as being angry and selfish.
 Michel’s parents have moments where they are kind and tender but they are few and far between.

 I always think this film is telling us that we take life more slowly and feel things more deeply when we are children.
 Quite why we lose that nobody knows, but it is a sad fact of life that we end up becoming hardened and less inclined to see the wonder in our surroundings as we age.